 The contrast and connections between the enormity of God′s victory and the responses of base and wretched Mankind is the true theme of this cantata.
-Little wonder the, that Bach chooses to stress the extent of the struggle in the opening chorus because this ensures that the ultimate victory will be seen to be all the more magnificent.
+Little wonder then, that Bach chooses to stress the extent of the struggle in the opening chorus because this ensures that the ultimate victory will be seen to be all the more magnificent.
 The true Christian′s responsibility is to understand this and to respond appropriately.

 After the solid block of forty chorale fantasias in the second cycle, Bach seems to have felt the need to experiment with the structuring of his large choruses.
-Three magnificent examples may be found in the latter half of that canon, Cs 6, 103 and 176, but it is particularly in this third cycle that Bach may be found innovating with different combinations of ritornello, fugue and da capo structures.
+Three memorable examples may be found in the latter half of that canon, Cs 6, 103 and 176, but it is particularly in this third cycle that Bach can be found innovating with different combinations of ritornello, fugue and da capo structures.
 One of his preoccupations seems to have been the cohesive use of material in the instrumental and choral forces, bringing them evermore together to form a series of totally original, fully unified, powerfully convincing conceptions.

 Bach does away with the opening ritornello statement, latterly using only a few short instrumental sections as punctuation marks to separate the structural choral sections.
 The first (bars 38-52) marks the end of the A section.
 The second (bars 58-62) forms the transition between the two halves of the stanza i.e. the battle and the victory.
 The third, and longest, denotes the end of the middle section and leads back to the da capo repeat.

-Clearly Bach dispenses with any opening instrumental section because he wants the opening phrase to have immediate dramatic effect----there arose great strife/discord.
+Clearly Bach dispenses with any opening instrumental section because he wants the opening phrase to have immediate dramatic effect—-there arose great strife/discord.
 Even the notion of ′rising′ is conveyed in the first vocal interval, an upward stretching octave.
-This striking sound quickly dissolves into a continuous flowing of semiquavers on the word Streit----strife, dominating the first section of the movement.
+This striking sound quickly dissolves into a continuous flowing of semiquavers on the word Streit—-strife, dominating the first section of the movement.